nkamatam/AWS-CSA-Notes-2019/Study Notes/VPC.md

 ## Introduction

-VPC is a virtual data center in the cloud, letting you provision a logically isolated section of AWS where you can launch AWS resources in a virtual network that you define.
-You can create public-facing subnet for your web servers that has access to the Internet, and place your backend systems in private-facing subnet with no Internet access.
+VPC is a virtual data center in the cloud, letting you provision a logically isolated section of AWS where you can launch AWS resources in a private area.
+You can easily configure the network configuration for your AWS VPC.
+For example, you can create a public facing subnet for your webservers that has access to the internet, and place your backend systems such as database and applications in a private facing subnet with no internet access.
+You can leverage multiple layers of security including Security Groups, Network ACLs to help access AWS resources in each of the subnet.
 Additionally, you can create a Hardware VPN connection between your corporate data center and your VPC and leverage the AWS cloud as an extension of your corporate data center.

 ### What is VPC?